-With the size of the real estate market in the trillions of dollars, there are a multitude of strategies being used to tap into its potential.
-From a small single-family fix and flip to a large scale commercial development project, we believe there are three common elements to every successful real estate investment:
+With the real estate market valued in the trillions of dollars, many look to tap into it.
+Strategies to break into the market are numerous.
+From small single-family fix-and-flips to large scale commercial development projects, there are three common elements to every successful investment:

 - Buying Right

 - Aligned Capital

 - Business Plan Execution

 In today’s blog post, we examine the first of these critical elements – Buying Right.